GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 ### Introduction

 Running the Dataform pipelines manually works, but it's not very practical.
 We'd rather automate this process and run it periodically.
-Although Dataform provides a lot of functionality to automate and schedule running the pipelines, we're going to consider a bit more flexible orchestrator  that can also run additional steps that are not part of the Dataform pipelines.
+Although Dataform provides a lot of functionality to automate and schedule running the pipelines, we're going to consider a bit more flexible orchestrator  that can also run additional steps that might not be part of the Dataform pipelines.
 We're going to use Cloud Composer, which is basically a managed and serverless version of the well-known [Apache Airflow](https://airflow.apache.org/) framework, to schedule and run our complete pipeline.

 ### Description

-We've already created a Cloud Composer environment for you.
-You need to configure and run [this DAG](https://raw.githubusercontent.com/meken/gcp-dataform-bqdwh/v2.0/dags/etlflow.py) (Directed Acyclic Graph, a collection of tasks organized with dependencies and relationships) on that environment.
-The DAG is scheduled to run daily at midnight, pulls source data from different source systems (although in our case it's using a dummy operator to illustrate the idea), runs the Dataform pipeline to generate all of the required tables, and finally runs the latest version of our churn model on our customer base to predict which customers will be churning (and stores the predictions in a new BigQuery table).
+We've already created a *Cloud Composer* environment for you.
+You need to configure and run [this pre-configured DAG](https://raw.githubusercontent.com/meken/gcp-dataform-bqdwh/v2.0/dags/etlflow.py) (which is basically a collection of tasks organized with dependencies and relationships) on that environment.
+The DAG is scheduled to run daily at midnight, pulls source data from different source systems (although in our case it's using a dummy operator to illustrate the idea), runs the Dataform pipeline to generate all of the required tables, and finally runs the latest version of our churn model on our customer base to predict which customers will be churning and stores the predictions in a new BigQuery table.

 Find the DAGs bucket for the Cloud Composer environment and copy the provided DAG into the correct location.
 Update the _environment variables_ of the Cloud Composer environment to refer to the correct Dataform repository and use the tag `v1.0` as the Git reference.